Why is this program needed?

 In this specialty stream, students learn how to guide their organizations to more robust performance by using some of the most advanced online teaching and learning techniques.
 It teaches collaborative leadership in the context of dual objectives and multiple stakeholders and offers a series of specialty courses focused exclusively on the needs of real estate leaders.

-The Master Certificate in Innovation Leadership is comprised of 4-courses:
+The Master Certificate in Real Estate Leadership is comprised of 4-courses:

 - Three (3) Real Estate Leadership curriculum courses

 - Seven (7) weeks per Real Estate Leadership curriculum course